stffrdhrn/stffrdhrn.github.io/_drafts/or1k_marocchino_tomasulo.md

 depending if you count the execution slots.

 Reservation stations are populated when the pipeline advance `padv_rsrvs_i` signal comes.
-An instruction may be forewarded directly to execution if there are no hazards and the execution unit is free.
+An instruction may be forwarded directly to execution if there are no hazards and the execution unit is free.

  - `busy_extadr_dxa_r` - is populated with data from `omn2dec_hazards_addrs_i`.
 The `busy_extadr_dxa_r`